vimc/montagu-backup/README.md

 Here's what the options mean:

+## Targets
+Targets are what should be backed up (and restored).
+Each target must specify a "type", which can be `directory`, `named_volume` and `container`.
+Each of these requires further options.

+### Common options for all targets
 * `s3_bucket`: Amazon S3's file storage is divided into "buckets".
 Permissions and many other options are managed at a bucket level.
 You can see our buckets by logging into the AWS console and choosing the "S3 service".
 We cannot have two separate environments backing up to the same bucket.
-* `encrypyted`: If `true` an encryption passphrase is pulled from the vault and passed through to Duplicati and used for backup and restore.
-Note that without encryption we still use SSL to send data to and from the cloud, so the data is encrypted in transit, althought not at rest.
+* `encrypted`: If `true` an encryption passphrase is pulled from the vault and passed through to Duplicati and used for backup and restore.
+Note that without encryption we still use SSL to send data to and from the cloud, so the data is encrypted in transit, although not at rest.
 Why turn encryption off?
 For the support backup, the only sensitive part is the vault, which has its own backend encryption.
 If we further encrypted the vault backup, we'd then need to decrypt the vault to get the passphrase to decrypt the vault.
 We do use encryption for the production backup.

-## Targets
-Targets are what should be backed up (and restored).
-Each target must specify a "type", which can be `directory`, `named_volume` and `container`.
-Each of these requires further options.

 ### Directory
 Simplest option.
 Requires a `path` to a directory.
 On a restore it will first